looeee/modular-three/README.md

 #### Important Note ####

 THREE.js has recently (as of r80) switched to a modular build.
-This allows you to include it with an import statement as above.
+This allows you to include it with an import statement as above (you can even just include the part of [Three.js] that you need, see [here](https://github.com/looeee/modular-three-spinning-cube/blob/master/src/vendorBundle.js) for an example of how to do that).
 However most of the plugins (stats being an exception) are not built as modules.
 This means you will need to include THREE first, then load any THREE plugins (e.g. postprocessing effects, controls etc.) as scripts, then finally load the script containing your code.
-It's not ideal, but hopefully this will change in the near future.
+It's not ideal as it means we need to include multiple scripts, instead of bundling everything together.
+Hopefully this will change in the near future.

 #### Creating a drawing ####